Our Privacy Commitment

 Creating an account or buying a ticket

-When you create an account with us or buy a ticket to one of our events, our ticketing vendor Hub Tickets will obtain information directly from you including the following:
+When you create an account with us or buy a ticket to one of our events, we will obtain information directly from you including the following:

 Transactions and order fulfilment

-When you buy a ticket through Hub Tickets, they obtain information from you in order to fulfil the sales transaction including the following:
+When you buy a ticket for one of our events, we obtain information from you to fulfil the sales transaction including the following:

 Joining us as a member or donor